nercms-mmap/StoryVideoQA/README.md

 #### Video Data Preparation

 - Due to copyright restrictions associated with TV series and movies, researchers are therefore required to **obtain the relevant videos independently** and place them in the `data/video` directory.
+In addition, please download and unzip the character library from [Character.zip · ZQFive/StoryVideoQA](https://huggingface.co/datasets/ZQFive/StoryVideoQA/blob/main/Character.zip)  to  `data/Character` directory.
-- Once the videos are prepared, you can extract keyframes using the script `data_extraction/extract_images.py`, which samples frames at a default rate of 1 fps.
+- Once the videos are prepared, you can extract keyframes using the script `data_extraction/extract_images.py`, which samples frames at a default rate of `1 fps`.
 -  After obtaining keyframes, you can perform plot captioning using the provided shell script `sh/cap.sh`.

 For convenience, we have provided **pre-generated plot captioning results** for the *StoryVideoQA-G* subset in the `data/captions` directory.

 #### PlotTree Construction and PlotTreeQA